A complete guide to poodles

 Training: Poodles respond well to the voice of a firm and consistent owner.
 They will sometimes disobey commands if they are uttered without confidence and authority.

-Ideal Environment: Poodles are excellent around children, so they are great dogs for families.
+Ideal Environment: These dogs are excellent around children, so they are great dogs for families.
 They are unsuitable for owners who travel regularly, as they do not handle being left alone well.

 Health and Care

 Feeding: Poodles are prone to bloat, so it is advisable to feed them two to three small meals a day, rather than one large meal.